TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 # A complete example

-Enough theory, what if you want to quickly test this by yourself ?
+Enough theory, what if you want to quickly test this by yourself?

 ## A bit of Azure CLI to initialize the database
-I took an [Azure CLI sample script](https://docs.microsoft.com/en-us/azure/azure-sql/database/scripts/create-and-configure-database-cli) from Microsoft and modify it a little to configure a database with all what is necessary to use Azure Active Directory to connect my user to it.
+I took an [Azure CLI sample script](https://docs.microsoft.com/en-us/azure/azure-sql/database/scripts/create-and-configure-database-cli) from Microsoft and modify it a little to configure a database with all that is necessary to use Azure Active Directory to connect my user to it.

 ```bash
 #!/bin/bash